ANNA GARAFEEVA

 AWARDS:

-4 nominations for the Russian National Golden Mask Award, 2019
+4 nominations for the Russian National Golden Mask Award, 2018

-With the support of the French Institute in Russia and Alliance Français – Perm, The Swedish Arts Grants Committee, Evolution Dance Project
+Commissioned by the French Institute in Russia and Alliance Français – Perm, The Swedish Arts Grants Committee, Evolution Dance Project

 De Profundis